Cactice/sb-split/README.md

 # what is this

-It splits md files and
+It splits md files to an aprpropriate file for scrapbox.

 # How to get started
-Both backend and frontend is needed to run the app
+Both backend and frontend is needed to run the app.

 backend
 ```